maxiscoding28/vaulty/readme.md

 ## Overview
 Vaulty is my attempt to create an easily configurable environment for reproducing common issues encountered in the course of me working support tickets for Hashicorp vault.

 The repo makes use of the [official Vault Enterprise Docker image](https://hub.docker.com/r/hashicorp/vault-enterprise) and [docker-compose](https://docs.docker.com/compose/) to create 3 three-node vault clusters using integrated storage backends.
-You will need a license file with filename `license.env` in your root project directory and you'll need you license to be formatted as `VAULT_LICENSE=$YOUR_LICENSE`.
+You will need a license file with filename `license.env` in your root project directory and you'll need your license to be formatted as `VAULT_LICENSE=$YOUR_LICENSE`.

 ## Getting Started
 ### Creating the Network